 The liberal arts & humanities have been the core of higher education since the Renaissance, but according to the Williams Alumni Review, "Liberal arts in modern colleges and universities include the study of literature, languages, philosophy, history, mathematics and the sciences (both the 'hard' sciences and social sciences)."

 The sciences of liberal arts include subjects like biology and economics, while humanities, on the other hand, spans philosophy, literature, religion, art, music, history, and language subjects.

 The career paths of liberal arts & humanities grads are as varied as their subject matter.
-Take, for example, two common liberal arts & humanities paths:
+Take, for example, some common liberal arts & humanities paths: